 - Second, it needs to hold as many rounds of ammunition as possible, just as long as it stays within my price range.
 There are plenty of six and seven shot revolvers available, along with a few eight shot revolvers.
 I would not go lower than a six-shot revolver.

 - Finally, my best survival revolver would have a barrel of no less than four inches.
-I own a snubby revolver, and while it’s my travel gun, I wouldn’t hunt with it.
+I love my snub nosed revolver, and while it’s a good travel gun, I wouldn’t hunt with it.
 All of my survival guns need to serve two purposes: Self-defense and hunting. .357 Magnum is more than capable to hunt deer with, but shorter barrels sacrifice velocity for concealment.

-Just a quick word on calibers, before we part.
-Again, .357 is likely my choice.
+Just a quick word on calibers, before we part .38+p in a .357 magnum is likely my choice.
 There are plenty of other revolvers out there that, with the use of a part I might lose, could shoot cartridges generally not found in a revolver.
 While I think 9mm is a great cartridge for self-defense and survival, I would advise against having a revolver in nine that could turn into dead weight if my clip breaks or gets bent.